Courses for programs other than the Sturm College of Law are offered on the quarter system; the Sturm College of Law operates on a semester calendar.

 Summer session is an avenue for continuing undergraduate and graduate students to accelerate their programs or complete necessary coursework.
 Elective, Common Curriculum and required courses for majors and minors are offered in a variety of time frames.
 Travel and other unique courses including short, intensive workshops are part of the summer program.
 Visiting students, professionals and individuals from the community interested in attending for the summer only are encouraged to attend and are admitted under an open-enrollment policy.

-Interterms are the periods preceding each academic quarter, during which short, innovative on-campus and travel experiences for undergraduate and graduate students are offered.
+Interterms are the periods preceding each academic quarter, during which short, innovative on-campus, online, and travel experiences for undergraduate and graduate students are offered.
 Hours completed in interterms are applied as credit toward graduation requirements and may be applied to the major or minor.
-Students register for interterm classes in the Special Programs Office.
-Questions about interterms should be directed to the interterms office, Special Programs, Mary Reed Building, Room 301, 2199 S. University Blvd., Denver, CO 80208-2360, or by calling 303-871-2360.
+Students can find more information about and register for interterm classes through the Academic Programs office.
+Questions about interterms should be directed to Academic Programs, Mary Reed Building, Room 301, 2199 S. University Blvd., Denver, CO 80208-2360, or by emailing firstname.lastname@example.org.